How to Get From Port Barton to Puerto Princesa

 They drop passengers off at San Isidro Bus Garage, about 4 km from Puerto Princesa Airport.
 If you're heading to the town centre, it's around 5 km away in the opposite direction.

-Bus schedules from Port Barton to Puerto Princesa
+Bus schedule from Port Barton to Puerto Princesa

 Port Barton to Puerto Princesa by Private Transport